kbloom/sxml/readme.txt

 The XML reader is not strictly XML compliant.

 Entities are not treated specially
+<? ?>
+and
+<! >
+nodes are removed.
+Comments are done by "--" toggling, not naively:
+<! -- Comment -- off -- on -- off >

 The XML written out may be invalid if characters that aren't allowed occur in strings.
 For example: